snipe/snipe-it/translations.md

 We currently have English, Spanish, German, Korean and Brazilian Portuguese completed, and are looking for more!

-If you'd like to translate Snipe-IT into a language that we don't currently offer, simply let us know via the CrowdIn platform and we'll get tha set up for you.
+If you'd like to translate Snipe-IT into a language that we don't currently offer, simply let us know via the CrowdIn platform or by [creating an issue on Github](https://github.com/snipe/snipe-it/issues) and we'll get that set up for you.

+**Please do not submit pull requests with language files directly to the repository.
+The CrowdIn platform allows us to make sure all of language files are in sync between versions and releases, so we only accept translations through the CrowdIn platform.**